ctuning/reproduce-ck-paper/README.md

 # paper-ck-2015
-Shared artifacts for our CK paper
+Shared artifacts for our CK paper presented at CPC'15 (London, UK)